allthingsclowd/web_page_counter/readme.md

 * Upgraded packer base image from Ubuntu 16.04 to Ubuntu 18.04
 * Updated readme for [VaultFactoryID Service](https://github.com/allthingsclowd/VaultServiceIDFactory/blob/master/readme.md) - the application bootstrapping service used
 * Added Consul Connect Service Mesh for application bootstrapping service
+* Configure a Consul Connect intention to permit the applications to communicate with the new Secret-ID factory
+* Added TLS to Consul services
+* Enabled Consul ACLs
+* Reconfigured all services to work with TLS and ACLs now required on consul
+* Configured consul connect service mesh for the webpagecounter go application
+* Configured consul intentions for REDIS and APPROLE services